LytelthorpeThistledown/GoArrow-VVSEdition/README.md

 # GoArrow-VVSEdition
-Forked GoArrow from Virindi SVN repo

-To install download the two files under releases, the DLL and dll.config.

-Copy to your goarrow folder, default is C:\Games\VirindiPlugins\GoArrowVVSEdition

-Click yes to overwrite the two files
+Forked Xanius/GoArrow-VVSEdition

+This stops GoArrow from clearing the dungeon cache.

+Download GoArrow.dll and copy it wherever Virindi GoArrow is installed.
+Something like: C:\Games\VirindiPlugins\GoArrowVVSEdition

+Overwrite GoArrow.dll if prompted.

+Download Dungeon.Map.Cache.zip and extract the contents to wherever Virindi GoArrow is installed.
+Something like: C:\Games\VirindiPlugins\GoArrowVVSEdition\Dungeon Map Cache

+Overwrite contents if prompted.

 Restart AC if it's already open.